-The Arthritis Foundation notes that there aren’t any “well-controlled studies” on MSM, but does cite a 2006 report that used large doses of MSM (6g/day) to improve symptoms of osteoarthritis pain.
+The Arthritis Foundation notes that there aren’t any “well-controlled studies” on MSM used to treat arthritis, but does cite a 2006 report that used large doses of MSM (6g/day) to improve symptoms of osteoarthritis pain.

 Keep in mind that many substances in isolation may not be effective for some people.
 Stacking nutrients can produce synergistic effects in these cases.
 For example, one study demonstrated that patients going through physical therapy felt an improvement in their quality of life after taking MSM with glucosamine.

 Sulfur-based creams aren’t anything new in dermatology - topical sulfur has anti-inflammatory properties and can be used for a variety of skin conditions.